catppuccin/nvim/README.md

 <details> <summary> <a href="https://github.com/feline-nvim/feline.nvim">feline.nvim</a> </summary>

-**Feline.nvim**: First make sure that the [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons/) plugin is installed.
+First make sure that the [kyazdani42/nvim-web-devicons](https://github.com/kyazdani42/nvim-web-devicons/) plugin is installed.
 Then update your Feline config to use the Catppuccin components:

 ```lua
 local ctp_feline = require('catppuccin.groups.integrations.feline')